khair-group/hoomd_rs_disk_simulation/README.md

 # hoomd_rs_disk_simulation
-HOOMD code to simulate a collection of RS disks
+HOOMD-blue code to simulate a collection of RS disks

 1. "box2d_create.py" creates a periodic square box and places particles inside it.
-This generated configuration is used as the input for HOOMD simulations.
+This generated configuration is used as the input for HOOMD-blue simulations.

 2. "automate_mips_driver.py" accepts the configuration file geenrated by (1) and simulates a collection of RS disks whose self- propulsion speeds oscillate periodically at a frequency $\omega$ between +0.1 and -0.1.
 The orientation of the disks evolve